DFHack/dfhack/docs/Plugins.rst

 Tools:

-* ``anywhere``: Allows embarking anywhere (including sites, mountain-only biomes, and oceans).
+:anywhere:      Allows embarking anywhere (including sites, mountain-only biomes,
+                and oceans).
 Use with caution.
-* ``mouse``: Implements mouse controls (currently in the local embark region only)
+:mouse:         Implements mouse controls (currently in the local embark region only)
-* ``sand``: Displays an indicator when sand is present in the currently-selected area, similar to the default clay/stone indicators.
+:sand:          Displays an indicator when sand is present in the currently-selected
+                area, similar to the default clay/stone indicators.
-* ``sticky``: Maintains the selected local area while navigating the world map
+:sticky:        Maintains the selected local area while navigating the world map

 automaterial
 ------------